Civics: Fall Semester Exam

 • 38.
 A ???? occurs just after people have voted, and it surveys a small number of voters in randomly chosen precincts.

-A) real poll
+A) electoral poll

 C) sample poll

-D) electoral poll
+D) exit poll

 • 39.
 Lawsuits against tobacco companies by plaintiffs who have alleged smoking related illnesses are examples of